 Thank you for choosing to be at Cuyahoga Community College!
-You are in charge of your future and a college degree can be the ticket to fulfil your career goals and personal dreams.
+You are in charge of your future and a college degree can be the ticket to fulfill your career goals and personal dreams.
 We want to help you succeed by informing you of all of the services that are available to you that you may or may not be aware of.

 Foster Scholars Mentoring Program